OctopusDeploy/docs/docs/getting-started.md

 ## Octopus in Your Delivery Process

-Octopus Deploy is an automated deployment server that makes it easy to automate the deployment of ASP.NET web applications, Java applications, database updates, Node.js application, and custom scripts into development, test, and production environments.
+Octopus Deploy is an automated deployment server that makes it easy to automate software deployment across your organization.

 ### The Delivery Pipeline